-i) Dealing with a disclosure or allegation by a child or another person:
+i) Dealing with a disclosure or allegation by a student or another person:

-Children in school may feel safe and secure enough to make a disclosure of past abuse or neglect, or an allegation of current abuse or neglect to a member of staff whom they feel they can trust.
-A disclosure of this kind can arise at any time and may have been anticipated by staff or equally be totally unexpected.
+Students in school may feel safe and secure enough to make a disclosure of past abuse or neglect, or an allegation of current abuse or neglect to a member of staff whom they feel they can trust.
+A disclosure of this kind can arise at any time, and may have been anticipated by staff or equally be totally unexpected.
 In these situations, school staff should:

-- " Demonstrate that they are willing to listen to what the child has to say - " Be prepared to listen impartially to the child, giving appropriate support, but without introducing their own opinions or judgement - " Be aware of documenting requirements - " Remember that they are working as part of a team, and must never make an unconditional promise of confidentiality to a child - " Report any concerns on Guard without undue delay.
-If further clarification or support is needed, then also to the DSL or the Deputy/SLT member in their absence - " Be aware that what the child has to say may be uncomfortable or distressing to them, and make clear to them that they may seek support, help or advice for themselves if required
+- " Demonstrate that they are willing to listen to what the student has to say - " Be prepared to listen impartially to the student, giving appropriate support, but without introducing their own opinions or judgement; - " Be aware of documenting requirements;

+- " Remember that they are working as part of a team, and must never make an unconditional promise of confidentiality to a student; - " Report any concerns on Phoenix HSE without undue delay.
+If further clarification or support is needed, then also to the DSL or the Deputy/SLT member in their absence. - " Be aware that what the student has to say may be uncomfortable or distressing to them, and make clear to them that they may seek support, help or advice for themselves if required.

-If a disclosure or allegation is made by any other person (parent, family member, another professional, etc.) regarding a safeguarding or child protection issue, the same principles regarding documenting and evidence will apply.
+If a disclosure or allegation is made by any other person (parent, family member, another professional, etc.) with regard to a safeguarding or child protection issue, the same principles regarding documenting and evidence will apply.
 Adults should be offered the opportunity to make a written statement, which should be signed and dated by them, and by any witness(es) to the statement.
-This should be uploaded to the specific concern on Guard.
+This should be uploaded to Phoenix HSE incident case notes.

-The DSL or Principal must be notified immediately of any allegation or disclosure that calls into question the competence or suitability of another professional person (whether or not they are an employee of GEMS Education.)
+The DSL or Principal must be notified immediately of any allegation or disclosure that calls into question the competence or suitability of another professional person (whether or not they are an employee of GEMS Education).
 Such information must be treated as being strictly confidential.
-Verbal notifications of this kind that are made to the DSL, or to other senior staff, must be followed up formally in writing, and delivered electronically through the Guard system (see also APPENDIX I: GEMS Allegations Management Policy.)
+Verbal notifications of this kind that are made to the DSL, or to other senior staff, must be followed up formally in writing, and delivered electronically through the Phoenix HSE system (see also APPENDIX I: GEMS Allegations Management Policy.)